 What Can I Do About Loneliness?

-- Recognize that loneliness is a common experience that doesn't last forever and can be changed.
+- Recognize that loneliness is a common human experience that can be changed.

-- Discover what might be going on in your life that may be contributing to your loneliness (i.e., living in a new place where you don't know anyone, recent loss or major life transition, not feeling secure with the people you spend time with).
+- Discover what may be contributing to your loneliness.
+Are you living in a new place where you don't know anyone, have you experienced a recent loss or major life transition, or are you not feeling secure with the people you spend time with?

-- Avoid things that could perpetuate loneliness such as isolating yourself from others and evaluating yourself in negative terms.
+- Avoid things that could perpetuate loneliness, including isolating yourself from others or evaluating yourself in negative terms.

 How Can I Develop Friendships?

-- Remind yourself that meeting new people and building friendships requires some risk.
+- Remind yourself that meeting new people and building friendships requires risk, patience and trust.

 - Join clubs or groups in which you have a genuine interest.